-Most people with sarcoidosis develop symptoms suddenly, but they usually clear within a few months or years and the condition does not come back.
+Most people with sarcoidosis develop symptoms suddenly, but these usually clear within a few months or years and the condition does not come back.
 This is known as acute sarcoidosis.

 Some people do not have any symptoms at all, and the condition is diagnosed after an X-ray carried out for another reason.